iTwin/appui/apps/test-providers/README.md

 1. The `apps/test-app` serves as the iTwin.js host application and is already set up to take a dependency on this package.

-2. Start the either `apps/test-app` to see the items and stages provided by this package.
+2. Start the `apps/test-app` to see the items and stages provided by this package.

 ## Contributing